Taupo-nui-a-Tia College Taupo-nui-a-Tia College

 Students build confidence, teamwork and leadership skills within the framework of creative play.

-Learning and assessment activities are based around the four strands from the Arts Curriculum.
+Learning and assessment activities are based around the four strands of the Arts Curriculum.

 Students explore the following while developing their knowledge of dramatic conventions, elements and techniques, in the context of storytelling using Māori Creation Kōrero and 19th Century NZ Settler society: